Scrum vs Kanban in Agile

 Scrum: Works in a series of iterations/Sprints of 1,2 (most common) 3 or 4 weeks duration

 Kanban: Is a continues process, measured in terms of Cycle times.

 Scrum: It is the job of the Scrum Master to help the product owner, the development team to develop and maintain good habits

-Kanban: It is the job of the Agile Coach (if present – not all Kanban teams have one) to help the Course Owner and the Development Team to develop and maintain good habits.
+Kanban: It is the job of the Agile Coach (if present – not all Kanban teams have one) to help the Product Owner and the Development Team to develop and maintain good habits.

 Scrum: No changes during Sprint execution.

 Scrum: Done in batches – Each Sprint starts with a Sprint Planning Meeting – facilitated by the Scrum Master and attended by the Product Owner and the Development Team and (optionally) other Stakeholders.
 Together they select high priority items from the Product Backlog that the Development Team can commit to delivering in a single Sprint.
 The selected items are known as the Sprint Backlog.

 Kanban: Based on single-threaded work item flows – Pulled directly from product backlog